elasticio/salesforce-component/README.md

 #### Metadata description

 Metadata contains one field whose name, type and mandatoriness are generated according to the value of the configuration fields *Lookup by field* and *Allow criteria to be omitted*.

+#### Limitations
+When **Pass binary data to the next component (if found object has it)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'

 ### Lookup Objects
 Lookup a list of objects satisfying specified criteria.